Housing Benefit Discrimination

-People receiving housing benefit can no longer be barred from renting properties advertised on one of the UK’s largest listing sites.
+Housing Benefit Discrimination can no longer be acceptable for renting properties advertised on one of the UK’s largest listing sites.

-Zoopla says it will prohibit landlords posting “No DSS” ads, a commonly-used acronym of the now defunct Department of Social Security.
+Zoopla says it will prohibit landlords from housing benefit discrimination, a commonly-used acronym of the now defunct Department of Social Security.

 The National Housing Federation and Shelter found that one in 10 agents in England refused to let to DSS tenants.